jnebrera/n2kafka/.github/pull_request_template.md

 # Use of tools
 - [ ] Check text changes against these tools:
   - [ ] Grammarly or similar (if available)

+# If you modify HTTP listener.

+This checks should be enforced by tests system, but currently it's not possible so you have to check it by hand in every commit.

+- [ ] Make sure that you have mlock'ed server private key memory in order to avoid operative system to put it in disk swap
+- [ ] HTTPS listener checks key permission before use it.
+Users should not be able to read or write it!
+- [ ] Memory data is deleted before release it.